Gagankuntoji/lingua-play-75/README.md

 ### Lesson Player (`/lesson/:lessonId`)
 - Fetches all `items` (exercise prompts) for the lesson.
 - Supports:
-  - Multiple-choice questions (`MultipleChoiceExercise.tsx`) with text-to-speech
+  - Multiple-choice questions (`MultipleChoiceExercise.tsx`)
-  - Translation input (`TranslateExercise.tsx`) with audio playback
+  - Translation input (`TranslateExercise.tsx`)
-  - Fill-in-the-blank word banks (`FillBlankExercise.tsx`) with audio
+  - Fill-in-the-blank word banks (`FillBlankExercise.tsx`)
-  - **Speaking exercises** (`SpeakingExercise.tsx`) with speech recognition and ChatGPT feedback (NEW)
-- Normalizes answers to improve matching, records attempts, awards XP, updates `user_progress`, and increments the learner's XP in `profiles`.
+- Normalizes answers to improve matching, records attempts, awards XP, updates `user_progress`, and increments the learner’s XP in `profiles`.
-- **Speech recognition** uses browser's Web Speech API for real-time transcription
-- **ChatGPT integration** provides AI-powered feedback on pronunciation and accuracy for speaking exercises
 - Displays feedback modules, explanation slots, and a progress bar.
 On completion, the user is redirected home with a toast summary.

 ### Daily Review (`/review`)